puppyone-ai/Puppys/docs/src/index.md

 DATABASE_URL=your_database_url_here
 ```

 Other LLM models are also supported via the [`litellm`](https://github.com/BerriAI/litellm) proxy.
-You can configure the default LLM chat used by agent by creating an instance of `FunEnv`.
+You can configure the default LLM chat used by agents by creating an instance of `FunEnv`.

-If you want to enable more tools for your agent, e.g. search engine, you need to further configure their API keys.
+If you want to enable more tools for your agent, e.g., a search engine, you must further configure their API keys.
 We use [perplexity search](https://www.perplexity.ai/) as the default search engine.

 ### A simple example

-Here is a [simple example](https://github.com/PuppyAgent/Puppys/blob/main/user_case/hacker_news.py) that shows how to make an agent that can fetch news from internet, with only a few instructions.
+Here is a [simple example](https://github.com/PuppyAgent/Puppys/blob/main/user_case/hacker_news.py) that shows how to make an agent that can fetch news from the internet with only a few instructions.

 First, we import a minimal agent template `Mei` from `Puppys`, which contains basic functionalities including LLMs request, web search, and Python script execution.